RPi-Distro/pi-gen/README.md

 The following process is followed to build images:

- * Interate through all of the stage directories in alphanumeric order
+ * Iterate through all of the stage directories in alphanumeric order

  * Bypass a stage directory if it contains a file called "SKIP"

- * Run the script ```prerun.sh``` which is generally just used to copy the build directory between stages.
+ * Run the script `prerun.sh` which is generally just used to copy the build directory between stages.

  * In each stage directory iterate through each subdirectory and then run each of the